-The first of two S&D Festivals took place in the Radstock area on 18th & 19th June, featuring a convention with talks on the S&D’s arrival, closure and heritage along with the Trust AGM and a guided walk.
+The first, of two S&D Festivals took place in the Radstock area on 18th & 19th June, featuring a convention with talks on the S&D’s arrival, closure and heritage along with the Trust AGM and a guided walk.
 The S&D Railway Heritage Trust held their Midsummer at Midsomer event on the same weekend.
 The second took place at Blandford on 30th & 31st July, arranged in conjunction with the Blandford Forum Railway Club and the Blandford Railway Arches Trust (BRAT).
 Included were an exhibition and a guided walk on Saturday 30th.
 An Exhibition at Burnham on 5th & 6th August, relating to the Branch, constituted a third S&D Festival.

 A travelling exhibition visited locations throughout the Somerset and Dorset area over the course of the year, engaging with communities to deliver a programme of events and activities, with support from local councils, heritage groups and societies.
 The exhibition visited around 40 venues along the former S&D routes including Glastonbury, Burnham-on-Sea, Bath, Street, Sturminster Newton and several locations in the Poole and Bournemouth areas.
 A static version of the exhibition could be seen at Washford throughout the year.
-Displays explored the impact of the railway on local communities from its development, through its working life, since closure and also highlight issues on the future use of the trackbed for public access, sustainable transport, railway restoration and local heritage.
+Displays explored the impact of the railway on local communities from its development, through its working life, since closure and also highlighted issues on the future use of the trackbed for public access, sustainable transport, railway restoration and local heritage.
 Where possible, guided walks along sections of the route were arranged to link with the exhibition.

 Travelling with the exhibition to many venues was the S&D in 50 Objects - fifty objects and images telling something of the story of the Railway from its humble origins, through expansion and development, to closure in 1966 and during the fifty years since.